RaAndOn/SureClean_UGV/src/gps_nav/README.md

 ## Installation and Setup

-To setup the package, simply clone the repo into your catkin workspace and run `catkin_make`.
+To setup the package, simply clone the SureClean_UGV repo into your catkin workspace and run `catkin_make`.

 ### Passing GPS Coordinates